theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 2.5.1
+- Fixed issue with history not correctly processed when simple quest is closed

 ## Version 2.5.0
 - Added new history feature (default on) that can be used to navigate back to previously visited pages